1j01/textual-paint/README.md

 - The canvas flickers when zooming in with the Magnifier tool.
 - Some languages don't display correctly.
 - Large files can make the program very slow, as can magnifying the canvas.
-- The program may crash or freeze up randomly, and there's no auto-save feature.
 - Saved ANSI files are unnecessarily large, because they include escape sequences for every cell, even if the colors match the previous cell.
 - Free-Form Select stamping/finalizing is incorrect when the selection is off-screen to the left or top.
 - Moving the selection with the arrow keys does not cut out the selection from the canvas, it only moves the selection box.